Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

                         so alerting keeps working while trending data is dropped.
   --no-proxy            Do not use a proxy.
+  --performance         Additionally report the I/O counters of every
+                        controller.
+Costs one API request per object, so a large appliance may need a higher --timeout.
   --password PASSWORD   Huawei OceanStor Dorado API password.
 Password.
   --password-file PASSWORD_FILE
                         Path to a file holding the password, read from its